hammerheim-game/hammerheim-rules/3-warbands.md

 Stunned result as Knocked Down instead.
 If the Dwarf also wears a helmet, this save is 2+ instead of 3+ (this takes the place of the normal Helmet special rule).
+Diplomatic: The Dwarf no longer suffers from Hatred.

 #### Halfling Special Skills